hiredscorelabs/cornell/README.md

 requests.get("http://127.0.0.1:9000/github/repos/kevin1024/vcrpy/contents").json()
 ```

-or you can browse to the url using your browser
+or you can browse to the URL using your browser

 ![Browser](https://imgur.com/GMgF6Cx.gif)

-Cornell will forward the request to the specified url and will record both the request and the response.
+Cornell will forward the request to the specified URL and will record both the request and the response.

-The yaml cassettes will be recorded in dedicated directory (`cassettes` in the root dir, by default)
+The yaml cassettes will be recorded to a dedicated directory (by default, `cassettes` in the root dir)

 For example: